-• Evaluate students progress
+- Evaluate students' progress.

-- Identify weaknesses/strengths
+- Identify weaknesses/strengths.

-- Plan intervention strategies
+- Plan intervention strategies.

-- For an Educational Psychologist referral
+- For an Educational Psychologist referral.

-Approaches to teaching and Learning for SEND students
+Approaches to teaching and Learning for SEND students.

-All school staff have access to all available information regarding the additional needs of a student and are actively encouraged to ensure they regularly keep abreast of their needs through the plans created on Provision Maps accessed through Class Charts and Individual Pupil Profiles.
-As a result of this information, staff personalise lessons, informed by the schools Teaching and Learning Policy to best meet a student's individual needs.
+All school staff have access to all available information regarding the additional needs of a student and are actively encouraged to ensure they regularly keep abreast of their needs through the plans created on Provision Maps accessed through their Class Charts and individual Student Profiles.
+As a result of this information, staff personalise lessons, informed by the school's Teaching and Learning Policy to best meet a student's individual needs.

 On occasions when, despite all efforts to accommodate individual students', barriers to learning and progress still exist, the school provides a range of interventions aimed at reducing/removing these barriers.
-The current provisions are as follows; however, these are kept under review dependent on need:
+The current provisions are as follows: (these are kept under review dependent on need)

-Literacy Intervention - Catch Up Programme
+- Literacy Intervention Catch Up Programme

-Numeracy Intervention - Catch Up Programme
+- Numeracy Intervention Catch Up Programme

-Dyslexia Support Programme
+- Dyslexia Support Programme

-Self Esteem Programme
+- Self Esteem Programme

-Relationships and Integration Programme
+- Relationships and Integration Programme

-Behaviour for Learning Programme
+- Behaviour for Learning Programme

-Managing your Emotions Programme
+- Managing your Emotions Programme

-Speech Language and Communication Programme
+- Speech Language and Communication Programme

-Individual Mentoring.
+- Individual Mentoring.

-Autism Key Worker support
+- Autism Key Worker support

-If viable and in the best interests of the child the school will endeavour to meet the individual needs of all of its students.
+If viable and in the best interests of the child, the school will endeavour to meet the individual needs of all of its students.
 This includes personalising curriculums and providing learning environments that best meet the needs of individuals and groups of students.

-The school follows the SEN Code of Practice guidance with respect to all students identified with SEND by ensuring the following process takes place for each individual student:-
+The school follows the SEND Code of Practice guidance with respect to all students identified with SEND by ensuring the following process takes place for each individual student:

-Assess student's needs - Plan support - Implement support - Review outcomes
+Assess student's needs - Plan support - Implement support - Review outcomes.